Council Tax exemptions & discounts

 - People who now permanently live in hospital

-Council Tax reductions for disabled people & carers
+Council Tax reductions for disabled people and carers

 If your property is the main residence of someone who is disabled you may be able to get a reduction to your Council Tax.
 If you are entitled, your band will be reduced to the one below that set by the Valuation Office Agency.
 So if your property is in Band D you will be charged Council Tax for a Band C property.
 If you live in a Band A property you get a discount of one sixth.